estoicodev/website-mauricodev/content/pages/about.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Mauricio Carrasco is a curious web developer who likes to create beautiful and functional things on the web.
+        Mauricio Carrasco is a curious Front-end developer who likes to create beautiful and functional things on the web.
       keyName: property
     - name: 'og:image'